Fluffy golden brown cottage cheese waffles with syrup and berries

 Scale

-• 1 cup cottage cheese (full fat recommended)
+• 1 cup cottage cheese (full fat is best)

 • 3 large eggs